chaturay/serverless-artillery/README.md

 # Introduction
 Combine [`Serverless`](https://serverless.com) with [`artillery`](https://artillery.io) and you get `serverless-artillery` (a.k.a. `slsart`).

-Serverless-artillery makes it easy to test your services for load and functionality quickly and with almost no code.
+Serverless-artillery makes it easy to test your services for load and functionality quickly, with almost no code and without having to maintain any servers or testing infrastructure.

 ## Use serverless-artillery if
 1. You want to know if your services (either internal or public) can handle different amount of traffic load (i.e. performance testing).
-2. You want to test if your services behave as you expect after you deploy new changes (i.e. acceptance testing).
+1. You want to test if your services behave as you expect after you deploy new changes (i.e. acceptance testing).
-3. You want to constantly monitor your services over time to make sure the latency of your services is under control (i.e. monitoring mode).
+1. You want to constantly monitor your services over time to make sure the latency of your services is under control (i.e. monitoring mode).

 # Table of Contents
 <details><summary>Click to expand/collapse</summary>